Remote Work Minimum Wage [+FLSA Laws You Need to Follow]

 • Provide Equipment.

 Employers may provide employees with equipment such as devices for the job.
 This is optional, though.
-You can hire remote workers with existing personal devices if you have a tight budget.
+If you have a tight budget, you can hire remote workers with existing personal devices.
 But you must provide them with the necessary software to finish their tasks.

 • Reimburse Job-Related Expenses.

 Some states require companies to reimburse employee expenses that are in the scope of their work.
-If this is the case, complying is mandatory.
+Complying is mandatory in this case.
 If you don’t want to do this and the law does not require it, you can align with your employees before hiring them.

 • Monitor Compliance.